-SHADOW ECONOMY PROCUREMENT CONNECTED POLICY (OPTIONAL)
+Shadow Economy Procurement Connected Policy (Optional)

 Note to drafters: This clause must be used when a procurement is conducted by open tender, is subject to the CPRs and has an estimated value over $4 million (inc GST).

 Note to tenderers: The Shadow Economy Procurement Connected Policy imposes obligations on the Commonwealth to obtain satisfactory and valid STRs from tenderers.
 Further information about the requirements arising under the Shadow Economy Procurement Connected Policy is available from the Department of Treasury at: